USS MASON DDG 87

 October 29, Surface rescue swimmers from the Mason and aviation rescue swimmers, assigned to "Swamp Foxes" of Helicopter Maritime Strike Squadron (HSM) 74 Det.
 2, conducted a combined search-and-rescue (SAR) exercise in the Mediterranean Sea.

 November 1, USS Mason moored at Aqaba Naval Base, Jordan, for a four-day port call.
-Transited Bab el-Mandeb Strait southbound in mid-November.
+Transited Bab el-Mandeb Strait southbound in mid-November; Completed Maritime Interception Operations (MIO) in the Gulf of Aden on Nov.
+25.